ASquare010/NLP-Resume-Parser/README.md

 4. **Email Notification Configuration**: Provide the sender's email and password in the `model.ipynb` file and uncomment the `sendemail()` function where you see the "ENTER EMAIL PLEASE" comment.
 Follow the provided steps to configure your Gmail Account.

-    - **Gmail Account Configuration**: Enable "Less secure app access" in your Google Account settings.
+    - **Gmail Account Configuration**: Enable "Less secure app access" in your Google Account settings if you want to use it as a email sender account.

 ## Usage